AAPI Constitution and Bylaws

 - The Chair and Chair Elect of the Board of Trustees will be elected by and from among the Board of Trustees.
 The Chair Elect will be elected from among the second year Trustees at the Spring Governing Body Meeting.
 The Chair-Elect will assume the Chairmanship of the Board of Trustees at the following annual meeting.

-- The Chair of the Board of Trustees will be an ex-officio member of the Governing Body and the Executive Committee without voting rights.
+- The Chair of the Board of Trustees shall be a voting member of the Governing Body and a non-voting member of the Executive Committee.

 - The President shall be an ex-officio member of the Board of Trustees without voting rights.